ontio/documentation/get_started_en.md

 > Description: In the Hello method, Runtime.Notify will make a notification on the chain for the passed parameters.

-2. Use the command `./ontology contract deploy --code hello.avm --name 'Hello' --version '1.0' --author 'ester' --email 'tester@test.com' --desc 'helloworld' --account 1 --gaslimit 100000000` to deploy the contract on the network.
+B. Use the command `./ontology contract deploy --code hello.avm --name 'Hello' --version '1.0' --author 'ester' --email 'tester@test.com' --desc 'helloworld' --account 1 --gaslimit 100000000` to deploy the contract on the network.
 The contract deployment command can be obtained using `./ontology contract deploy -h`;

 ```